WebAssembly/wasi-sdk/README.md

 ## Notable Limitations

 This repository does not yet support __C++ exceptions__.
 C++ code is supported only with -fno-exceptions for now.
-Similarly, there is not yet support for setjmp/longjmp.
-Work on support for [exception handling] is underway at the language level which will support both of these features.
+Work on support for [exception handling] is underway at the language level which will support the features.

 [exception handling]: https://github.com/WebAssembly/exception-handling/

+See [C setjmp/longjmp support] about setjmp/longjmp support.

+[C setjmp/longjmp support]: SetjmpLongjmp.md

 This repository experimentally supports __threads__ with `--target=wasm32-wasi-threads`.
 It uses WebAssembly's [threads] primitives